SurveyCTO-field-plug-ins/example-intents/README.md

-# feature-demo-intents
+# Field plug-in feature demo: intents

 ![A text field using this plug-in](extras/feature-demo-intents.jpg)

 ## Description

-This field plug-in is meant to provide a generic way to test/debug intents in Android Collect.
+This field plug-in is meant to provide a generic way to test/debug the intents feature in SurveyCTO Collect on Android.

 *Note: this is not intended to be used to collect actual data.
 It is intended for demonstration/testing purposes.*

 [![Download now](extras/download-button.png)](https://github.com/surveycto/feature-demo-intents/raw/master/feature-demo-intents.fieldplugin.zip)

+### Features

+* On Android, this field plug-in can launch an intent, then display the return status and value.

+### Data format

+This field plug-in requires the `text` field type.
+If you click the *Save results* button, the return value from the intent will be saved as the response.

 ## How to use

+### Getting started

 1. Download the example form [extras/example-form](https://github.com/surveycto/feature-demo-intents/raw/master/extras/example-form/Example%20form%20-%20feature-demo-intents.xlsx) from this repo and upload it to your SurveyCTO server.
 1. Download the [feature-demo-intents.fieldplugin.zip](https://github.com/surveycto/feature-demo-intents/raw/master/feature-demo-intents.fieldplugin.zip) file from this repo, and attach it to the example form on your SurveyCTO server.

-## Required parameters
+### Parameters

 | Key | Value |
 | --- | --- |
 | `intentName` | The name of the intent to be called (example: `android.intent.action.SENDTO`) |
 | `intentParams` | The parameters expected by that intent in a JSON string format (example: `{"param1":"123","param2":"456"}`) |

 *Note: in the example form, both intentName and intentParams are stored in separate fields.
 The parameters passed to this field plug-in are just references to those other fields.
-This makes it easier during testing since the values that you are trying are saved and stored in the form data.*
+This makes it easier during testing since both the intent name and parameters that you are testing can be saved and stored in the form data.*

 ## More resources